-elated Council's In these or plans to e related ctions The Council is a minority shareholder in a new Special Purpose Vehicle (Maple Grove Blackburn Limited) along with Maple Grove Developments Ltd. This company was incorporated on 05/03/2021.
-The purpose of this arrangement being to acquire the former Thwaites site in Blackburn town centre to provide opportunities for a range of redevelopment options and encourage inward investment for the Borough.
-The minority shareholding by the Council will help to ensure the site is master planned and delivered in a way which maximises positive outcomes for the local area, and also to allow a holistic strategy to be developed, to include the adjacent Council-owned former Blackburn Markets site and other Council assets in the area.
-No transactions had taken place prior to year end, apart from the acquisition of the Council's shareholding of 49 shares of £1 each. n place to party Registers of Interest for staff and Members maintained Related party relationships and transactions are fully reviewed as part of the closure process and all significant transactions disclosed in the notes to the accounts.
+Question Management response Have there been any changes in the related parties including those disclosed in Blackburn with Darwen Borough Council's 2020/21 financial statements?
+If so please summarise: the nature of the relationship between these related parties and Blackburn with Darwen Borough Council whether Blackburn with Darwen Borough Council has entered into or plans to enter into any transactions with these related parties the type and purpose of these transactions The Council has an interest (49%) in Maple Grove Blackburn Limited, a joint venture company with the aim of acquiring and preparing sites within the Borough in order to facilitate the development of the town centre.
+During the year the Council has given the company additional loans of £1.2M, being its share to be used towards the purchase of the former Thwaites site.
+The Council has an interest (25%) in Barnfield Blackburn Limited, a joint venture company with the aim of acquiring and preparing development sites within the Borough in order to facilitate growth in jobs and housing.
+During the year the Council has given the company additional loans of £0.25M, being its share to be used towards the acquisition of Blakey Moor Building.
+2. What controls does Blackburn with Darwen Borough Council have in place to identify, account for and disclose related party transactions and relationships?
+Registers of Interest for staff and Members maintained Related party relationships and transactions are fully reviewed as part of the closure process and all significant transactions disclosed in the notes to the accounts.
 Members Register of Interest reviewed for personal / business interest with which the Council has transactions.
-Management Board (Chief Executive & Directors) each required to make a personal return in respect of their own / any family members potential interests e and ingements Decision making hierarchy specified within the Council's Constitution.
+Management Board (Chief Executive & Directors) each required to make a personal return in respect of their own / any family members potential interests 3.
+What controls are in place to authorise and approve significant transactions and arrangements with related parties?
+Decision making hierarchy specified within the Council's Constitution.
 Significant transactions would be classed as "Key Decisions", which require reporting to / decision making by the Executive Board.
-Finance Managers receive weekly email with links to Officer / Exec Member / Exec Board decisions taken e and of the As above
+Finance Managers receive weekly email with links to Officer / Exec Member / Exec Board decisions taken 194.
+What controls are in place to authorise and approve significant transactions outside of the As above